Pathways and Trails Masterplan

 Considering the fiscal year, we are in good shape to warrant sidewalks and shoulder expansion hands down!

-MLM almost 2 years ago
+MLM over 2 years ago

 I am strongly urging you to consider building the Butler Creek Trail.
 I have lived in the West Pointe Subdivision for 17 years and am an avid runner.
 I have found Butler Creek to be very dangerous as there is virtually no shoulder.
 The Hanson Family has graciously donated a portion of their land for this use, the Butler Creek Trail Committee has already raised $140,000 in grant money and we have an additional 60 homes in our neighborhood.
 I strongly urge you to please consider the building of this new trail!
 Many bikers use this road, families with small children walk their children to DeSmet School in strollers and it is simply not safe!
 Please take this in to consideration as you plan for future trails in our beautiful city!
 Thank you!

-Barb Naperalsky almost 2 years ago
+Barb Naperalsky over 2 years ago

 L-1 Farm Lane will be the access for 600 plus students beginning in 2023.
 Imagine 20K plus cars heading north in the morning rush and the same amount beginning around 3 p.m., combined with 100+ cars trying to access Farm Lane.
 In addition to wide path or sidewalk a light is needed.
 Probably a design study should be examined.
 Students will access the school from the Mormon Creek area and the Hill (2/3rds of the students) Tyler and Glacier Drive are tight residential streets with out sidewalks.